 Creative phase

-Structuring, ordering, creating an outline.
-You take the material from the relaxed phase and bring it into shape.
+Structuring, ordering, building an outline.
+You take the material from the relaxed phase and give it form.

 Flow phase

-The actual formulation.
+The actual writing-out.
 You work through the outline and write the actual scenes.

 This phase needs the most energy and the most focus.
-It cannot be forced.
+It can't be forced.

 Working with your state

 Match the task to your energy.
-When you are tired, brainstorm.
-When you can think structured, work on the outline.
-When you are in flow, write.
+If you're tired, brainstorm.
+If you can think in a structured way, work on the outline.
+If you're in flow, write.

-That way you produce text that fits your state and stays.
+That's how you produce text that fits your state and stays that way.

 Scene outlines

 Scene outlines are the central tool for the transition from idea to text.
-A scene roughly described in bullet points is easier to formulate than a blank page.
+A scene, roughly described in bullet points, is easier to write out than a blank page.

 Chapter 12: Writing with AI

 AI is a central tool in the writing process.
-It can collaborate in all phases: brainstorming, structuring, formulation, revision.
+It can contribute in every phase: brainstorming, structuring, writing out, revising.

-The method does not change because of AI.
-What stands in the previous chapters still applies.
+The method doesn't change because of AI.
+What's in the previous chapters still applies.
 AI is an additional tool, not a new approach.

-What AI can do well, and what it can't
+What AI is good at, and what it isn't

-AI output is asymmetric: above-average in craft, average thematically and stylistically.
+AI output is asymmetric: above-average craft, average theme and style.

-In craft, AI surpasses most untrained writers.
-Grammar, sentence structure, consistency, transitions — all of that it handles confidently.
-If you are uncertain in these areas, it lifts your text onto a solid base.
+Craft-wise, AI outperforms most inexperienced writers.
+Grammar, sentence structure, consistency, transitions β it handles all of that reliably.
+If you're unsure in these aspects, it lifts your text to a solid baseline.

 Thematically and stylistically, it hits the mainstream.
 It writes the way most texts are written, because it learned from exactly those texts.
-Feelings get named, tension arcs get fulfilled, characters develop, figures get described.
-That is solid average.
+Feelings get named, tension arcs get fulfilled, characters develop, people get described.
+That's solid average.

 Where average fits

-Side figures with standard personalities, everyday dialogues, normal descriptions of rooms or movements, transitions between scenes — all of that is allowed to be conventional.
-When every single spot in a text is "special", it tires the reader out.
-Standard creates the background against which what's distinctive becomes visible.
+Side characters with standard personalities, everyday dialogue, normal descriptions of rooms or movements, transitions between scenes β all of that can be conventional.
+If every single spot in a text is βspecial," it wears the reader out.
+Standard creates the background against which what's your own actually becomes visible.

-Identify deliberately where you want average.
-For me that is, for example: the writing style within my framework (present tense, script format) — that is allowed to be normal.
-People should have normal personalities as long as I don't explicitly set them up as unusual.
-In these areas the AI can deliver directly.
+Deliberately identify where you want average.
+For me, for instance, that's the writing style within my own constraints (present tense, script format) β that's allowed to be normal.
+Characters should have normal personalities, as long as I haven't explicitly set them up as unusual.
+In these areas, AI can deliver directly.

-Where you don't want average, define the framework.
+Where you don't want average, define the constraints.
 Format, tense, your specific themes, your character cores, your world.
-Within those frames, average is allowed.
+Within these constraints, average is fine.

 Asymmetric use

-From this follows a simple rule: Where you don't know what you're doing, the AI is quality control.
+That gives a simple rule: where you don't know what you're doing, AI is quality control.
 Where you know what you're doing, trust yourself.

-When you are uncertain — about grammar, about the effect of a phrasing, about whether a transition works — ask the AI or have it rewrite.
-It will lift the text onto the mainstream base, which for such aspects is usually exactly right.
+If you're unsure β about grammar, about the effect of a phrasing, about whether a transition works β ask the AI, or let it rephrase.
+It'll lift the text to the mainstream baseline, which is usually exactly right for such aspects.

-When you are sure of yourself — about your style, your themes, a particular scene, a character trait — write yourself.
-The AI would pull you back to the average here, and average isn't what you want.
+If you're sure β about your style, your themes, a specific scene, a character trait β write it yourself.
+The AI would pull you back to average here, and average isn't what you want.

 Use the AI where it compensates for your weaknesses, and write yourself where your strengths lie.

-For every piece of text, you have two paths: write yourself, or specify the framework and details so clearly that the AI hits your wish.
+For every piece of text, you have two paths: write it yourself, or specify the constraints and details clearly enough that the AI hits what you want.

-Writing yourself is worth it when the effort for specification would be greater than for the text itself.
-For a short, original observation, a characteristic line of dialogue, or a scene whose effect depends on fine nuances — write yourself.
+Writing it yourself is worth it when the effort of specifying it would be greater than writing the text itself.
+For a short, personal observation, a characteristic line of dialogue, or a scene whose effect depends on fine nuances β write it yourself.

-Specifying is worth it when the text is standard, but lies within your framework.
-Describe format, tense, characters, the goal of the scene, the desired tone — and let the AI formulate.
+Specifying is worth it when the text is standard, but within your constraints.
+Describe format, tense, characters, the scene's goal, the desired tone β and let the AI write it out.
 The clearer the specification, the closer the output comes to what you want.

 The choice isn't a matter of principle.
-It depends on what reaches the goal faster and more accurately in the concrete moment.
+It depends on what, in the concrete moment, gets you to the goal faster and more precisely.

 Brainstorming with AI

-You tell what you have in mind.
-The AI asks back, suggests, shows implications.
+You tell it what's in your head.
+The AI asks follow-up questions, makes suggestions, shows implications.
 You react to the suggestions and discard what doesn't fit.
-What remains is denser, clearer, and already more tangible for you.
+What remains is denser, clearer, and already more tangible to you.

-This dialogue replaces lonely brooding.
+This dialogue replaces solitary brooding.
 It makes thoughts more explicit, because you have to put them into words to convey them to the AI.

 Outline from key points

-After brainstorming, key points stand in the room: central statements, scenes, conflicts, figures.
-The AI can derive a structural draft from them, which you then adjust.
+After brainstorming, key points are on the table: central statements, scenes, conflicts, characters.
+The AI can derive a structural draft from these, which you then adjust.

 You provide the key points and describe what kind of story should emerge.
 The AI arranges, sorts, suggests transitions.
-You check, cut, add, move.
+You check, cut, add, move things around.

-That way an outline emerges that organizes your core ideas, without your having had to make every structural decision yourself.
+That's how an outline emerges that orders your core ideas, without you having had to make every structural decision yourself.

-You write the actual text together with the AI in the same file.
-The AI formulates scenes from the outline, you read along and intervene directly in the text.
+You write the actual text together with the AI, in the same file.
+The AI turns the outline into scenes, you read along and intervene directly in the text.

-When something doesn't work for you, you change it, write a note next to it, or mark a spot.
-The AI reads your changes and notes, checks whether the story is still coherent, and works your hints into the text.
+If something doesn't sit right with you, you change it, write a note next to it, or mark a spot.
+The AI reads your changes and notes, checks whether the story still holds together, and works your notes into the text.

 You and the AI take turns.
 The text grows through both hands.

-An AI can read the existing text of a story and intuitively grasp figures from it, just as a human reader does.
-Trait lists for characters are often less helpful than the entire text written so far.
-The AI acts from the understanding of the whole.
+An AI can read a story's existing text and grasp its characters intuitively, the same way a human reader does.
+Trait lists for characters are often less helpful for this than the entire text that already exists.
+The AI acts from an understanding of the whole.

-With AI, the text emerges in a fraction of the time.
-That is the biggest advantage: You arrive faster at a complete version that you can keep working on.
-More experiments, more finished texts than would be reachable alone.
+With AI, text emerges in a fraction of the time.
+That's the biggest advantage: you get to a complete version faster, one you can keep working on.
+More experiments, more finished texts, than would be achievable alone.

-The price is the risk of going off track.
-When the AI produces too much text too fast, you may notice only late that the direction doesn't fit.
-When you write yourself, you are slow enough to reflect.
+The price is the risk of running off course.
+If the AI produces too much text too fast, you might notice too late that the direction is wrong.
+When writing yourself, you're slow enough to reflect.

 So: read regularly, intervene early.
-A short check every hundred lines spares you from having to discard longer passages later.
+A short check every hundred lines saves you from having to discard longer passages later.

 Pitfalls

-The AI falls into ingrained patterns.
+The AI falls into worn grooves.
 Feelings get named, actions get dramatized, language gets flowery.
-That happens even when you explicitly specify your style — the mainstream base pulls.
+This happens even when you explicitly specify your style β the mainstream baseline pulls.

 The solution is to convey your style through examples.
-Your own scenes as reference, clear instructions for directness and brevity, occasional intervention when the text drifts.
+Your own scenes as reference, clear instructions about directness and brevity, occasional intervention when the text drifts.

-With drastic content, the AI tends toward self-censorship or veiling.
+With drastic content, the AI tends toward self-censorship or evasion.
 Clear statements that directness is wanted, and the willingness to sharpen passages yourself, help.

 You remain the author.
-The AI delivers material.
-Whether the material belongs in your text, you decide.
+The AI supplies material.
+Whether that material belongs in your text is your decision.

 Chapter 13: Revision

-While writing, a good base already emerges: length, style, and level of detail are basically already in place.
-Minimalism arises during writing itself, not in revision.
+Writing already produces a good base: length, style, and level of detail basically already fit.
+Minimalism happens during writing itself, not during revision.
 Revision rounds things off.

-- Errors: Typos, wrong references, swapped names — AI tools and reading aloud with text-to-speech catch most of them.
+- Errors: Typos, wrong references, swapped names β AI tools and reading aloud with text-to-speech catch most of it.

-- Flow: Spots where you stumble while reading are spots where the reader stumbles.
+- Flow: Places where you stumble while reading are places where the reader stumbles.

-- Completeness: Check whether all necessary information is actually on the page, not just in your head.
+- Completeness: Check whether all the necessary information is really on the page, not just in your head.

-- Consistency: World rules, figure behavior, time sequences, names must fit together — for longer texts, a separate fact note helps.
+- Consistency: World rules, character behavior, timelines, names have to line up β for longer texts, a separate fact sheet helps.

-- Language: If you'd have to look up a word yourself, many readers will too.
+- Language: If you'd have to look up a word yourself, many readers will feel the same.

-Writing works best when it comes from yourself.
-What preoccupies you, what fascinates you, what won't leave you alone.
+Writing works best when it comes from within you.
+What occupies you, what fascinates you, what drives you.

-The most honest question is: What do you think about on your own, without anyone prompting you?
+The most honest question is: what do you think about on your own, without anyone prompting you to?
 These themes are your starting points.

-That can be big questions — quantum mechanics, psychology, politics — or specific questions that won't leave you alone: How do relationships actually work?
+These can be big questions β quantum mechanics, psychology, politics β or specific questions that occupy you: How do relationships really work?
 What makes a good society?
 What is consciousness?
-Just as well, slice-of-life everyday, blunt comedy, or fetish stories can be your theme.
-Even seemingly simple themes often carry a philosophical or psychological depth, as soon as you take them seriously.
+Just as much, slice-of-life everyday scenes, dumb comedy, or fetish stories can be your theme.
+Even seemingly simple themes often carry philosophical or psychological depth, once you take them seriously.

 You write for yourself and for readers who tick similarly.
 Whoever doesn't feel addressed reads other books.

-What you really know belongs in your text.
-If you program well, programming scenes are allowed to be detailed.
-If you know psychology, your figures are allowed to act psychologically real.
+What you genuinely know goes into your text.
+If you're good at programming, programming scenes are allowed to be detailed.
+If you know your way around psychology, your characters are allowed to act with psychological realism.

-In areas where you only have basics, restrict yourself to what you know for certain.
-Whoever is at home in the field senses quickly when a text only fakes depth.
+In areas where you only have the basics, limit yourself to what you know for sure.
+Anyone at home in that field quickly senses when a text is only faking depth.

 For themes where you lack depth, your own experience helps as a bridge.
-Whoever can't draw can still write authentically about the difficulties of drawing, because that is an own experience.
-What you have lived through yourself, you can always tell honestly.
+Someone who can't draw can still write authentically about the difficulties of drawing, because that's a real experience of their own.
+You can always tell honestly what you've experienced yourself.

-Research alone rarely replaces real interest.
-If a theme didn't preoccupy you before, it sounds slightly forced in the text — you have collected facts but no grown understanding.
-A theme lives in the text when you have engaged with it on your own, long before it flows into a story.
+Research alone rarely replaces genuine interest.
+If a theme didn't occupy you beforehand, it tends to read as forced in the text β you've gathered facts, but no grown understanding.
+A theme lives in the text when you've engaged with it on your own, long before it flows into a story.

-Themes in which you have no degree, but which you have thought about a lot, are also material.
+Themes you haven't reached a conclusion on, but have thought about a lot, are material too.
 Your own models, theories, observations from life experience.
-When you have given long thought to something, you have depth in it — whether as expertise or as personal reflection.
+If you've thought long about something, you have depth in it β whether as expertise or as personal reflection.

-Your own models work better as the theory or viewpoint of a figure than as facts of the narrated world.
-The reader rarely takes them simply as given reality, even when they are convincing in content.
-When all figures share your model of psyche, politics, or physics, without it being recognizable as your viewpoint, it feels like preaching.
-A figure who holds a model, by contrast, stays authentic.
+Your own models usually work better as a character's theory or point of view than as facts of the narrated world.
+The reader rarely just accepts them as given reality, even if they're convincing in substance.
+If every character shares your model of psyche, politics, or physics, without it being recognizable as your point of view, it comes across as preaching.
+A character who advocates for a model, on the other hand, stays authentic.

-It is worth writing such own models down — even outside your stories.
-What you have formulated clearly, you can later pick up again in figures, worlds, or conflicts.
+It's worth writing down such models of your own β even outside your stories.
+What you've clearly formulated, you can pick back up later in characters, worlds, or conflicts.

 Using influences deliberately

-Everything you read, see, or play shapes your writing.
-Stories, films, games, music — they all supply building blocks.
+Everything you read, watch, or play shapes your writing.
+Stories, films, games, music β they all supply building blocks.

-Tension curves from genre fiction, visual force from animation, immersion from video games, dialogue rhythm from everyday conversations.
-All of that you may take in and transform.
+Tension curves from genre fiction, visual power from animation, immersion from video games, dialogue rhythm from everyday conversation.
+All of that you're allowed to absorb and transform.

-People and experiences from your own life also flow in, often unconsciously.
-Memories, relationships, conflicts — everything you have lived through has left traces from which you draw.
+People and experiences from your own life flow in too, often unconsciously.
+Memories, relationships, conflicts β everything you've experienced has left traces you draw from.

-"Read a lot" is no must here.
+βReading a lot" isn't a requirement here.
 Sources can also be audiobooks, podcasts, films, games, or simply everyday situations.
-Originality emerges when you draw from your own experience and choose your influences deliberately.
+Originality arises when you draw from your own experience and deliberately choose your influences.

 Your own voice

-The clearer you know what drives you, the more distinctive your style becomes.
-It emerges through fidelity to your themes and consistent application of your approach.
+The more clearly you know what drives you, the more your own style becomes.
+It arises through fidelity to your themes and consistent execution of your approach.

 Your voice is the sum of your decisions across many texts.
-It becomes clearer with every project.
+It gets clearer with every project.

 Writing as exploration